VallenDraa/trying-mobile-dev/README.md

 ## Running it on your machine

 Make sure to have Node.js installed on your local machine and Expo Go on your Android/IOS phone.
+After that cd into this folder and follow the following steps.

 Step 1:
 Install all the dependencies